ch0ppy35/sherlock/README.md

-# sherlock
+# Sherlock

-A simple tool to test your DNS records
+A CLI tool for testing DNS records.

+## Overview

+Sherlock is a command-line tool designed to perform DNS record tests based on a specified configuration file.
+It allows you to run various types of DNS checks, such as verifying A, AAAA, CNAME, MX, TXT, and NS records.

+This tool supports a configuration file in YAML format where you can define the expected DNS records for different hosts.
+The `run` command executes all tests defined in the configuration and provides a summary of any discrepancies found.

-## Usage
+## Configuration

-Have a config file configured with the tests you want to run
+Create a YAML configuration file specifying the DNS tests you want to perform.
+Below is an example configuration:

 ```yaml
 dnsServer: "8.8.8.8"